-As the chief health and wellness officer at BGSU, it is my goal to help elevate the health and well-being of our campus community to ensure that our students, faculty and staff have access to resources and programs that will improve their health and well-being.
-A few key services and initiatives include:
+As the chief well-being officer at BGSU, it is my goal to help elevate the health and well-being of our campus community to ensure that our students, faculty and staff have access to resources and programs that will improve their health and well-being.

 At BGSU, we want to build your best life – and the University is here to give you all of the tools you need to instill lifelong wellness.

 Ben Batey, MPH, RN

 Hazing Prevention Coordinator

 Ben Batey, MPH, RN, joined BGSU in July 2020 in the inaugural position of Chief Health Officer, created in part as a response to the COVID-19 pandemic.
 Previously, Batey worked at the Wood County Health Department for 10 years, where he served as health commissioner since 2014.
 He also held several leadership positions including CEO of the Wood County Community Health Center, director of nursing and infectious disease, emergency preparedness coordinator and epidemiologist.
 Prior to the health department, he was a registered nurse for Mercy St. Anne Hospital and Mercy Home Care.
 He holds a Master of Public Health degree from Northwest Ohio Consortium for Public Health (Bowling Green State University/University of Toledo) and a Bachelor of Science in Nursing from Mercy College of Ohio.

 Key Services and Initiatives